 Don’t get trapped into thinking the only way to give back is with your money.
 As an entrepreneur, time and knowledge are our most valuable assets.
 If you can’t give money, give your time or knowledge.
 Choose to do something that makes you happy, and something you’re interested in.

 For example, you can give your time to mentor a new entrepreneur.
 I can tell you from experience that there are few things in life more rewarding than helping and inspiring another person to reach for their dreams and then watching them make it happen.
 It will remind you of why you started your own business.
 It will keep you ‘hungry and foolish’ as Steve Jobs says.
 It’s also a great way to sharpen your leadership skills.

 Entrepreneurs are always networking and meeting new people.
 No matter how you choose to give back, do it in a way that allows you to be around other people.
 ‘Widen your net’ so to speak.
 You never know whom you will meet, and what that meeting will lead to.
 Invite your clients to join you.
 It’s such a powerful way to strengthen the relationships with people you work with every day.

 The easiest way to get what you want is to help others get what they want. ~ Deepak Chopra

 There are countless ways you can use your entrepreneurial superpowers for good.
-Whether you choose to promote a non-profit on your website, you take donations to start a college fund, or you plant a tree – they will all add value to the world around you.
+Whether you choose to promote a non-profit on your website, take donations to start a college fund or plant a tree – they will all add value to the world around you.

 If you’re still not convinced that using your entrepreneurial superpowers for good is important, maybe this article by Richard Branson will help.
 Just read Richard Branson on Why Volunteer Work Is Important for Business Leaders.
 Whatever you decide to do, I wish you the best of luck in your entrepreneurial endeavors.
 Live long and prosper!